 So it’s obvious now, I hope, that you need to prioritize sleep if you plan to burn fat and/or build muscle.
 Without it, you will not recover muscularly, neurologically, and hormonally.

 But how much is enough?
 What does good sleep even mean or look like?

 When it comes to what great sleep actually is… it’s what will allow you to wake up fresh, hormonally charged (guys, you know what I mean here – this is a necessary measurement for hormonal balance), with energy and motivation.
-This is a great reason to track biofeedback, which is something I have every single one of my clients do every week.
+This is a great reason to track biofeedback, which is something we have every single one of our clients do every week.

 On a Scale of 1-5, Rank The Following:

 All of these things should be a 4 or 5 regularly, that’s the goal.
 How do you even gauge?
 You just start!
 Once you start you’ll know what a 1 feels like compared to a 5, in any of these.
 But the goal is to consistently work them up and as you become more aware, you’ll notice that they’re all linked and as one raises… they all rise.